Protect your loved ones from spiralling funeral costs

 You could pay off any outstanding debts, cover funeral costs and leave behind an inheritance to your loved ones.

-If you’re over 80, you can only secure an over 50s plan up to the age of 85.
+If you’re over 80, you will only be accepted for an over 50s plan up to the age of 85.

 What’s more, you may find that the premiums are too expensive, as you would be paying premiums for a shorter period of time than someone younger.